-Woohoo, it’s the June bank holiday weekend, and that means Summer is about to begin.
+Woohoo, it’s the August bank holiday weekend!
 Bank holidays are a great excuse to hit the road and take a break from the norm, and many of us in Ireland do just that.
 We pack the car with all our things and the people we love and head off looking for adventure.
 But as fun as a three-day-weekend is, the problem for most is that everybody seems to get in their vehicles and leave at the same time.
 That means, from early afternoon on the Friday before a bank holiday there is a mass exodus and the roads become congested very quickly.

 But just because everybody has the same bank holiday plans as you, and seemingly the same route as you too, needn’t put a dampener on things.
 We’ve got some handy tips and tricks to help you cope with the bank holiday traffic and how to have a stress-free and fulfilled trip.

 Make like the Boy Scouts and always be prepared.
 This approach is the key to a great bank holiday getaway.

 Pack up your belongings the day before and make sure you have all you need ready to go, so it is one less thing to worry about before setting off.

 Plan your route beforehand too, especially if it is a new destination along roads that you haven’t driven before.
 Put the destination into your car’s sat-nav or your phone or a mapping website before you set off.
 Make sure that the destination is the correct one; you don’t want to end up in Cashel, Tipperary if you meant to go to Cashel in Galway.
 It is also a good idea to print out the route guidance as a backup.
 Remember these devices can be tricky to use so make sure you’re all set before you set off.